Free Fast Shipping On All Orders

 Often we don't think twice about where our sunscreen is inside the house - we throw it on the bed when packing, often keep it on our desk or vanity which is often under direct sunlight and often the hottest spot in the house.
 "Most sunscreens are in opaque bottles and the thing about that is, UVA absorbers work whether they’re on your skin or they’re in a jar.
 They're absorbing energy," Wilson explains.
 "So you want them to start working, really, when you put [them] on the skin.”
 Of course, this isn’t as bad as storing sunscreen in the car as the temperature won’t rise as much but, if you want your sunscreen to work its best and last longer, avoid any place that’s under direct sunlight.

-STORAGE MISTAKE #5: GYM BAG, BEACH BAG OR GOLF BAG
+STORAGE MISTAKE #5: KEEPING SUNSCREEN IN YOUR BEACH BAG, GOLF BAG OR GYM BAG

 Don't keep your sunscreen in your gym bag - even if it's inside a regular toiletry bag because it’s not protected from moisture or temperature changes.
 Moisture can build up from exposure in the locker room or from your wet, sweaty clothes or towels. and can easily get inside a traditional makeup bags even when they are zipper closed.
 If you look at the standard zipper on your makeup bag, you can see that there are small gaps between the zipper teeth - easily allowing moisture in.
 Similar to heat, moisture can cause instability to sunscreen and possibly even cause mold.